-The original Homer is thought to have perished on the island of Ios.
+Paying tribute to the original Homer who is rumored to have perished on the island of Ios.
+But probably not.

 My all-time favorite place to live remains Triaucourt-en-Argonne, France.
 I have been back many times since my childhood.
 Upon leaving the University of Texas at Dallas at the end of the summer in 2018, my spouse and I will live half of each year in France.
 Our sailboat will have a slip in the marina in Menton ready for cruises to Corsica, Sardinia, mainland Italy, and Greece.
 We will also build a high-efficiency modern home in the hill country near Austin.

 Our rough collies Darwin and Mendel (when a pup)

 I began cycling in the eighth grade in Asmara, Eritrea having purchased a full Campagnolo Bianchi from another American.
 Riding all over Asmara and out into the countryside was a wonderful experience.
 Following that bike I owned an Atala Professional and, most recently, a carbon Trek.
 I now have a fabulous HP Velotechnik Scorpion.
 It is the best of all, and will end up being my touring wheels all over the world.

 On a thirty-mile ride in Big Bend National Park

 Before earning my Ph.D. and working many years teaching and doing research, a friend and I created a small corporation that focused mostly on architectural restoration and functional sculpture projects.
 Our work included some notable Texas projects:

 - Symphony Square in Austin under the direction of the Austin Symphony Society Director Jane Sibley

 - Concho Street Project in San Angelo through a National Trust for Historic Preservation master plan

 - Seven Dwarves House in Westlake Hills - Austin with architect Charles Harker